Skill Sheet: What You Will Learn Here

 For growth investing, it is important to understand the earning potential of the company – current, past and historical earnings, too – as these can help evaluate the current earnings in relation to its past trend.
 This will also help to understand if the company can stay on its high-earning trend.

-Momentum investors believe what is going up will keep going up, and what is going down will keep going down.
+Momentum investing is an investing strategy in which investors believe what is going up will keep going up, and what is going down will keep going down.
 They ride the momentum in share prices.
 The rationale behind this strategy is that once a trend is established, it is likely to continue.

 In some ways, momentum investing is similar to growth investing.
 While growth seeks a rise in earnings, the momentum looks for a continued upward or downward movement in the share price.
 These investors are not concerned with companies’ financials.